teknostatik/Web-Development/setup.md

 [Atom][6] - A text editor that handles Markdown well, integrates nicely with GitHub, and can preview and export to PDF.
 I also use [Pandoc][7] to convert to PDF, HTML, and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else), and have also started experimenting with using Pandoc to generate slides and ebooks.

 [Trello][9] - I use this for my to do list, and it's a good way to visualise the planning and execution of any task based work.
-It also reminds me when I have forgotten to do something.
+It also reminds me when I have forgotten to do something (or when my due dates are unrealistic, which can happen).

 [Dropbox][10] - Cloud storage and syncing software to ensure I can access everything everywhere.